School feeding in low-income countries: Nutrition and food security

 School meals have been shown to increase the nutritional status of school-age children in a variety of ways.
 For example, there is a notable reduction in malnutrition via diet diversification and an increased absorption of micronutrients.
-Overall, the amount of kilocalories in a child's diet is expanded when they are given nutritional resources that they would otherwise have little to no access to.
+Overall, the amount of kilocalories in a child's diet is expanded when they are given nutritional resources to which they would otherwise have little to no access.
 By increasing the amount of nutrition a child receives at school, that child's family's nutrition status also increases as their familial demand and requirement for food is decreased.
 Targeted take-home rations therefore increase the nutrition of the family as a whole, and not just the members of a given family that are of primary-school age.
 However, criticisms of school meals' impacts on nutrition stem from the idea that increased nutrition through school meals is only a temporary fix and does not target the underlying causes of malnutrition, such as high food prices and poor food distribution systems that threaten food security.